gustaveroussy/sopa/docs/tutorials/align.md

-If you have an H&E image or immunofluorescence data that you want to align on the main image, this can by done with the Xenium Explorer, even if you don't work on Xenium data.
+If you have an H&E image or immunofluorescence data that you want to align on the main image, this can be done with the Xenium Explorer, even if you don't work on Xenium data.

 ## Image conversion
 Convert your image with QuPath as written in this [10x genomics webpage](https://www.10xgenomics.com/support/software/xenium-explorer/tutorials/xe-image-file-conversion).

-If not familiar with QuPath, you can also use our API to write the image:
+If you are not familiar with QuPath, you can also use our API to write the image:
 ```python
 from sopa import io
 from sopa.io.explorer import write_image